jmelnick101/AlentiginosusRhizobia/README.md

 Genes were located in Kofamscan and matched to proteins using the code in the getGene.py file on this repository.

-I excluded 19-73C due to it containing a mix of Rhizobium and Mesorhizobium, 19-39C due to being low quality, the old runs of 19-77J, and 19-41A due to it not detecting nifH even though it detected nodA and nodB.
+I excluded 19-73C due to it containing a mix of Rhizobium and Mesorhizobium, 19-9A because it was Sinorhizobium, 19-39C due to being low quality, the old runs of 19-77J, and 19-41A due to it not detecting nifH even though it detected nodA and nodB.
 I also later removed the "19" from all names.

 ## Alignment